juliuspr/on-hornplaying/content/conceptual/sound-production/embouchure/relaxing-into-position/_index.md

 Trying to shape lips according to a description might cause excessive tension in the jaw and other muscles.

 Good position of lips, chin and jaw is relaxed.
-You can think about "Relaxing into position"
+You can think about "Relaxing into position".
+Do not wrestle with the embouchure.

 ## Methods